 _

-This ephemeral green terrace on the banks of the Seine offers a festive spot between a bar, food truck, and music.
-It’s the perfect opportunity to soak up the vibe while enjoying a little La Goulue or Barge du Canal beer or wines by Oé, an organic and vegan brand that was the drink partner for the venue in 2021.
-Regarding food, in 2022, Cargo teamed up with Iovines to offer Neapolitan pizzas and great Italian food.
+This pop-up green terrace on the banks of the Seine offers a festive spot combining a bar, food truck, and music.
+It’s an opportunity to get into the mood while drinking a La Goulue or Barge du Canal beer or wines by Oé, an organic and vegan brand that was the drink partner for the venue in 2021.
+Regarding food, in 2022, the Cargo partnered with Iovines to offer Neapolitan pizzas and good Italian food.

-On the program: giant BBQs, discovery concerts, festive electro/house DJ sets, culinary explorations, and various entertainment…
+On the menu: giant BBQs, discovery concerts, festive electro/house DJ sets, culinary explorations, and varied activities…

 Tested in 2022